trpc/next-13/README.md

 Just started hacking a bit with tRPC and Next 13.
-Don't share this repo.

 ## Overview